nicolasmira101/Information-security/Google-cybersecurity/Manage-security-risks/README.md

 - Security cannot be an afterthought.
 - Performing a secure design review during the design phase, secure code reviews during the development and pentest during the deployment.

-## Threats, risks, and vulnerabilities
+## Threats, Risks, and Vulnerabilities

 - An **asset** is an item perceived as having value to an organization.
 - A **threat** is any circumstance or event that can negatively impact assets.